Doesn’t look like an electric car, interior design, efficiency modes

-There’s quite decent room in the back of the Q8 e-tron, you don’t get the obvious sense that the floor has been compromised by hundreds of battery cells being crammed under the floor.
+There’s quite decent room in the back of the Q8 e-tron, and you don’t get the obvious sense that the floor has been compromised by hundreds of battery cells being crammed under the floor.
 Even in the Sportback version there’s a decent amount of headroom for rear passengers.
 Three adults on the rear bench might be a bit of a chore with the diminished legroom in the middle, but kids would be fine.

 What’s it up against?

 The electric SUV segment is awash with contenders, so you've got the likes of the Tesla Model X, Jaguar I-Pace, BMW iX and Mercedes EQE to consider if the Q8 e-tron doesn't do it for you at the eye-wateringly expensive end of the spectrum.
 Cue a timely hyperlink to our Devonshire group test of the Tesla, Jag and Audi.

 What's the verdict?

 It’s not a profound facelift that Audi’s made to its flagship electric SUV, but the Q8 e-tron is one of the easiest ways to go electric – you’ll hardly notice you’re doing it.
 It hits all the right Audi notes of premium, solid quality without resorting to brash gimmicks to try and get you to notice it.